PFC and PTFE

 The amount of products on the market that are using PFC-free impregnations (DWR) is increasing.
 This is good news, however at the same time it has also diverted attention away from the fact and discussion that many garments also contain membranes based on the same chemistry.
 This refers to the use of PTFE, despite the availability of alternatives.
 The manufacturing and disposal of PTFE (polytetrafluoroethylene) may release again PFCs.
 Traces of PTFE can meanwhile be detected in the blood of every human.

 The 2019 Hollywood movie 'Dark Waters' has been dedicated to this problem and the chemical industry releasing chemicals of concern into the environment for more than 30 years.
 You can read more about it on Wikipedia here, or watch the official trailer here.

-No matter if you buy garments from us or any other brand, we believe that these substances should be strictly avoided.
+We believe that these substances should be strictly avoided.